industrial-edge/iectl-workflow/docs/installation.md

     sudo install ./iectl /usr/bin/
     ```

+### Clone repository and prepare the environment

+1. Clone this repository to your linux device where teh IECTL is installed.
+2. Go to the [src](../src) folder and prepare a file structure like this (in case some folders are missing, create them):

+    ```txt
+    src/
+    │   activate-iem.sh
+    │   create-ied.sh
+    │   activate-ied.sh
+    │   standalone-app.sh
+    │
+    └───workspace/
+    │
+    └───onboarding-file/
+    │
+    └───app/
+    │   │   docker-compose.prod.yml
+    │   │   docker-compose.yml
+    │   └───web/
+    │       │   Dockerfile
+    │       └───html/
+    │
+    └───appicon/
+    │   │   icon.png
+    │
+    └───script/
+    │   │   getAppId.py
+    │   │   getAppVersion.py
+    │   │   getDeviceId.py
+    ```

 ## Activate IEM

 > **Note** To finish this task, you need to have IE HUB API access granted.
 This means you need to have API key from IE HUB.

 1. Setup the virtual machine with IEM and connect to your network.
 Make sure the IEM has access to internet.
 By end of this step the IEM should be accessible from the Linux device to the point, where the activation file is needed.

   <img src="./graphics/before-activation.PNG"/>